 There are multiple approaches to this mountain.
 These are the most popular when climbing Dix by itself.
 Dix is a very tough hike with steep terrain, exposed sections and very long distances.
 The views from Dix are some of the best in Northeast including views of the Green Mountains in Vermont.
 They say on a super clear day the White Mountains of New Hampshire can be seen off in the distance.
 Below are brief descriptions of the two marked trails to Dix Mountain.
 To visit the other peaks in the range, we highly recommend you pick up a guide book for more in depth detail or hire a local guide to assist you in your visit to the Dix Range.

 Round Pond: This is a 13.6 mile RT when doing Dix Mountain alone.
 From Route 73, you will climb steeply above the road and follow a moderate course to the shore of Round Pond.
 After a hike around Round Pond, you will start a modest ascent to a four-way intersection.
 From here it's mostly flat to the Bouquet River Lean-to at 4.2 miles.
 From this point the climb starts to get a bit steeper to the base of the slides on the face of Dix.
 The slides do not access the summit.
 After passing along the base of the slides you will duck back into the woods and start a very steep and demanding hike along an eroded path.
 The steep terrain does not end until the summit is practically reached.
 This makes for a challenging, but rewarding, climb.

+Elk Lake: Please note, this route is closed during big game season.
 Hikers commonly choose to climb Dix from the south by taking the Hunter Pass Trail from Elk Lake toward Hunters Pass and then on to Dix for a 7.3 mile one way hike.
 Some take Hunter Pass Trail to the Beckhorn Trail for a 6.6 mile one way hike.
 Hunter's Pass is a longer trail but slightly less steep than the Beckhorn.
 After a long day on the trail, most hikers prefer to take the Beckhorn Trail, which is marked, along with Hunter's Pass.

 Snowshoeing and winter